dahoum/Nursery/Column/README.md

 [![](https://img.youtube.com/vi/LWYefQWVCNs/1.jpg)](https://www.youtube.com/watch?v=LWYefQWVCNs)

 That's me.
-I don't wanna crew members, who apply for a job, and then, if I did not reply w/in 2-3 days or 2-3 weeks or 2-3 months, have found another—the best people I have: we have flirted for ages.
+I don't wanna crew members, who apply for a job, and then, when I did not reply w/in 2-3 days or 2-3 weeks or 2-3 months, have found another.
+The best people I have, we have flirted for ages.

 [_published on LinkedIn_](https://www.linkedin.com/posts/dahoum_bill-murray-in-tootsie-activity-6825882109303914496-sX0N)